tencentyun/qcloud-documents/product/大数据与AI/Elasticsearch Service/最佳实践/数据接入 ES_intl.md

 ![](https://main.qcloudimg.com/raw/fe5d516ee0727c1319509f09d097e48a.png)

 4. Create a data volume.
-Create a data volume to store the logstash configuration file.
+Create a data volume to store the Logstash configuration file.
 In this example, a configuration file named logstash.conf is added to the CVM's `/data/config` directory and mounted to the Docker's `/data` directory, so that the logstash.conf file can be read when the container starts.
 ![](https://main.qcloudimg.com/raw/ca620ea07e70c2739b6c1cabd942756a.png)

-5. Configure the operating parameters.
+5. Configure the run parameter.
 ![](https://main.qcloudimg.com/raw/e4e401ff8b1fccdf795aa1271f106b06.png)

 6. Configure service parameters and create services.
 ![](https://main.qcloudimg.com/raw/eb55d7e14f020775db4e756d440fab74.png)

 ## Description of Configuration Files
-### File data sources
+### Files as data source

 ```
 input {